vendia/blog/posts/2021-02-02-series-a-announcement.md

 Our Next Chapter
 ================

-Our seed stage was shorter than we could have imagined, but we’ve enjoyed the opportunity to operate as a small, closely knit crew.
-Now we turn the page, fire up our recruiting engine again, and look forward to growing our company and our business into the big shoes we’ve just been handed!
+Our seed stage was shorter than we could have imagined, but we've enjoyed the opportunity to operate as a small, closely knit crew.
+Now we turn the page, fire up our recruiting engine again, and look forward to growing our company and our business into the big shoes we've just been handed!

 _To all our investors - thank you for your conviction, your trust, and your partnership._